 The best way to protect against the potentially harmful effects of wildfire smoke is reduce your exposure to smoke and seek cleaner air:

 - Get prepared for the wildfire smoke season as you would do in any other summer.

 - Use a portable HEPA air cleaner to filter the air in one area of your home

 - Visit public spaces such as community centres, libraries, and shopping malls which tend to have cleaner, cooler indoor air

-- Take it easy on smoky days because the harder you breathe, the more smoke you inhale
+- Take it easy and limit outdoor exercise on smoky days because the harder you breathe, the more smoke you inhale

 - Drink lots of water to help reduce inflammation

 - If you are working outdoors, use an N95 respirator that has been properly fitted by occupational health and safety professionals.

 Whenever possible, use air conditioners, heat pumps, evaporative coolers, fans, and window shades to keep your cleaner air space comfortably cool on hot days.
 Overheating can cause serious health problems.

 If you have a chronic health condition, work with your healthcare providers to create a management plan for smoky conditions.
 If you use rescue medications, make sure that you have an ample supply at home and carry them with you at all times during the wildfire season.